 "Internal Audit" function is one of the key functions under Solvency II framework Directive.
 In order to comply with the regulations, a separate department has been created for the Internal Audit function at UNIQA Biztosító Zrt.
-Internal Audit is directly subordinated to the Supervisory Board of UNIQA Biztosító Zrt. and the Chief Executive Officer of UNIQA Biztosító Zrt. exercises the employer's rights over Internal Audit.
+Internal Audit reports functionally to the entire Supervisory Board and is administratively reporting to the CEO and the Management Board.